MrKallerud/SwiftyModalView/README.md

-# SwiftyModal
+# SwiftyModalView

-A description of this package.
+A simple highly adjustable half-modal view for SwiftUI.